These little ducklings will always have a special place in our story!

 If you can find duckling crumble that’s great!
 If you can’t, non-medicated chick crumble will work just fine!
 Go ahead and sprinkle some First Peep on top of their food to get them eating.

-3. Fresh Water Is a Must:
+3. Fresh Water is a Must:

 Obviously, ducks love water!
 Make sure you give them their fresh water in a bowl.
 Ducks need to be able to dip their beaks into the water to make sure the holes on their top beak stay clear.
 Add in some Chick E-Lixir, and they will get added vitamins, minerals, prebiotics, and electrolytes for hydration.